 During your last review cycle, mangers had different direct reports than they do this time around.
 You might discover while the cycle is ongoing, that these new managers cannot see their direct reports' past reviews.
 You're correct.
 At this time, there is not a way to open visibility to the new manager for a past review cycle.
 However, the previous manager, the direct report/participant, or review admin can print/save to PDF and share with the new manager that way.

-Why do we not share these past reviews with new reviewers?
+Why don't we automatically share past reviews with new reviewers?
 In short, psychological safety.
 When these direct reports/participants submitted their previous review(s), the visibility did not indicate to them that the review could be shared with other people in the future.
 In fact, visibility stated that only specific people would see the reviews, so changing that visibility after the reviews were submitted isn't ideal.
-It was (and is) intended that either the direct report or previous manager would facilitate the sharing to give context to the next reviewer, should they ask for it.
-With the fore-mentioned in mind, please let us know if you need something different so we can try to accommodate your specific case.
+That being said, we understand that there are times where visibility may be important for the incoming manager.
+Review admins can add an additional manager for any participant using the 'Edit individual settings' option from the cycle overview page.

 4️⃣ Promotion plan